mwendwamark/mwendwamark/README.md

 - 👋 Hi, I’m Mark Mwendwa
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Software Engineering
+- 🌱 I’m a software developer
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on React and Ruby on Rails projects.
 - 📫 How to reach me ...
+- Email: mwendwamark96@gmail.com

 <!---
 mwendwamark/mwendwamark is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.